consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     Checkpoints cid.Cid // HAMT[epoch]Checkpoint
     // Validator votes for the checkpoint of the current window.
     CheckpointVotes cid.Cid // HAMT[cid]CheckVotes
-    // ValidatorSet is a set of validators ValidatorSet []hierarchical.Validator
+    // List of validators in the subnet
+    ValidatorSet []hierarchical.Validator
-    // MinValidators is the minimal number of validators required to join before starting the subnet MinValidators uint64
+    // Minimal number of validators required for the subnet
+    // to be able to validate new blocks.
+    MinValidators uint64
 }
 ```